katzenbaer/riot-objc/README.md

  * BLRiotTeamAPI

 #### Instantiating
-It's easy to create a new instance of the Endpoint Classes.
+It's easy to create a new instance of the endpoint classes.
 Just make calls of the form,
 ```objc
 #import "BLRiotChampionAPI.h"
 ...